AdobeDocs/learning-manager.en/help/migrated/learners/feature-summary/sfdc-app.md

 ## Login and usage instructions {#loginandusageinstructions}

-Click **Connect to Prime** in the Adobe Learning Manager as shown in the above snapshot, and log in with your Captivate Prime account credentials.
+Click **Connect to Prime** in the Adobe Learning Manager as shown in the above snapshot, and log in with your Learning Manager account credentials.

-You can connect to Captivate Prime app and use it from within the Salesforce.
+You can connect to Learning Manager app and use it from within the Salesforce.

-Alternatively, you can also log in to Captivate Prime account within Salesforce using the Adobe Learning Manager Notifications component in the Home Page at the left pane.
+Alternatively, you can also log in to Learning Manager account within Salesforce using the Adobe Learning Manager Notifications component in the Home Page at the left pane.
 Learners can see this component only when the Administrator configures the Adobe Learning Manager Notifications component in Salesforce.

 A representative snapshot of Learner view of the Adobe Learning Manager app is shown below for your reference.